 A minimum of a 2:1 honours degree (GPA 3.0) in English literature, language, linguistics, or a related discipline (e.g. history, philosophy, modern languages) is usually required.
 Find out more about EU and international student entry requirements.

 For applicants whose first language is not English, IELTS is the preferred test of language.
-You need an overall IELTS score of 7.0, with at least 6.5 in writing and 6.0 in all components.
+You need an overall IELTS score of 7.0, with at least 6.5 in writing and 6.0 in each other components.
 Further information can be found here.

 The English Language Teaching Centre (ELTC) provides language support and development for students whose first language is not English.
 See their services here.